mehdi-d-b/taiko-client-dashboard/README.md

-# Holoviz Oscilloscope
+# Taiko Client Dashboard

-This application is a real-time IoT dashboard that uses Panel, HoloViews, and Params to display and interact with the data.
-It fetches data periodically and updates the curves dynamically.
+This application is a real-time dashboard for the Taiko Node Client.

 ## Dependencies